frankq1024/frankq1024.github.io/index.md

 I earned my Bachelor's degree in CS (Zhiyuan Honors Program) from the [ACM Class](https://acm.sjtu.edu.cn/), [Zhiyuan College](https://en.zhiyuan.sjtu.edu.cn/), at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 During my undergraduate, I interned as a research assistant of [DSL](https://dsl.cis.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/), where I was mentored by [Prof. Vincent Liu](https://vincen.tl/) and [Ph.D.
 Liangcheng Yu](https://liangchengyu.com/).
 Our research focused on FPGA-based SmartNICs and PCIe systems.
 Prior to that, I completed an internship as a research assistant in the field of computer vision under [Prof. Li Niu](https://www.ustcnewly.com/), working on diverse image harmonization.

-> This page was updated in January 2025.
+> Resume is updated in January 2025, and this page will be updated for my PhD research.

 <div class="invisible-space" style="height: 3em"></div>